-The pay scale starts at the minimum wage (currently $7.40 per hour).
+The pay scale starts at minimum wage.
 Your rate may reflect your qualifications and skills required for the position, the scope of work, and level of responsibility expected of an employee holding the position.
 The hourly rate for a student employee who returns to the same department and position may be increased at the department's discretion after the student completes each year of employment.

 Once you have completed all the necessary paperwork at the Student Labor office and then you have secured a job, then every other Friday, you will receive a paycheck at your department.
 If you have direct deposit, then you will get a pay stub showing how much you made, any deductions and the amount deposited.
 Your bank statement will confirm the deposit and give you your new balance.

 Direct deposit can be used with any financial institution as long as you have a routing number, an account number and have submitted this information to the Payroll Office in the Administration Building, 2nd floor.

 On-campus student jobs are posted on the web and are available at any time by visiting the following link: